kwchurch/RAG/README.md

   </tr>
 </table>

-It is recommended that you obtain (at least) the free keys, and set the environment variables appropriately.
+It is not necessary to obtain keys, but it is recommended that you obtain (at least) the free keys, and set the environment variables appropriately.

 <h2>Simple Usage</h2>

 <h3>OpenAI</h3>

-After you obtain a key from OpenAI and set it to the environment variable OPENAI_API_KEY, you can run this in a shell window.
+If you have an OpenAI key and set it to the environment variable OPENAI_API_KEY, then you can run this in a shell window.
 It will return an error if the key is not valid.

 ```sh
  curl https://api.openai.com/v1/chat/completions \